5 Day All-Inclusive Vacation Package in Iceland

 Finally, you will visit one of the most magnificent waterfalls in Iceland, Gullfoss.
 Thundering with such power that it barely freezes over in winter, it pours down two steps into a magnificent canyon.

-After a day of breathtaking sightseeing and unforgettable adventure, you’ll return to your hotel in Reykjavik.
-If you aren’t too tired, seek out the city’s dark spaces in hunt of the auroras, or check out one of the acclaimed restaurants or bars.
+After a day of breathtaking sightseeing and unforgettable adventure, you'll return to your hotel in Reykjavik.
+If you aren't too tired, seek out the city's dark spaces in the hunt of the auroras, or check out one of the acclaimed restaurants or bars.

 On the third day of your Iceland winter holiday, you’ll traverse the spectacular South Coast.
-This journey will introduce you to incredible, ever-changing landscapes, glittering seascapes and some of this island’s most incredible attractions.
+This journey will introduce you to incredible, ever-changing landscapes, glittering seascapes, and some of this island’s most incredible attractions.

 Continuing along the South Coast, you will get glimpses of the glaciers of Eyjafjallajokull and Myrdalsjokull, which both conceal notorious volcanoes.
 The next major attraction, however, is a second waterfall, the much more powerful Skogafoss.
 Not only is this a spectacular natural feature, but it has fascinating associated folklore, said to conceal the treasure chest of a giant.

 Next, you will come to Reynisfjara beach.
-This stretch of coast is both stunning and ominous, with its volcanic black sands and enormous waves, earning it international recognition as one of the world’s most beautiful non-tropical beaches.
+This stretch of coast is stunning and ominous, with its black volcanic sands and enormous waves, earning it international recognition as one of the world’s most beautiful non-tropical beaches.
 The geology here is also breathtaking, with the great sea stacks of Reynisdrangar and the distant rock arch of Dyrholaey.

-After refreshing at the nearby village of Vik, you’ll continue eastward and tongues of the largest glacier of Europe, Vatnajokull, will dominate the scenery.
+After refreshing at the nearby village of Vik, you’ll continue eastward, and tongues of the largest glacier of Europe, Vatnajokull, will dominate the scenery.
 You’ll get up close to one when stopping at the spectacular Skaftafell Nature Reserve, a paradise for hikers and photographers.